How to Grow Lamb’s Ear Plant

 Read more

-Use a well-draining, sterile seed-starting mix for the best results.
-Check that the soil pH is slightly alkaline to neutral, ideally between 6.0 and 7.5.
+I recommend using a well-draining, sterile seed-starting mix for the best results with lamb's ear.
+It's important to check that the soil pH is slightly alkaline to neutral, ideally between 6.0 and 7.5.

 Read more

-Prepare seed trays or small pots with drainage holes to prevent waterlogging.
+You should prepare seed trays or small pots with drainage holes to prevent waterlogging.
+This setup helps ensure healthy growth and avoids potential problems with excess moisture.

 Read more